web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/buildCache.md

 type BuildCacheConfig =
   | {
       /**
-       * webpack base directory for the filesystem cache.
+       * Base directory for the filesystem cache.
        */
       cacheDirectory?: string;
     }